-During the year ended 31 December 2021, the Company engaged a professional training institution to provide all Directors with relevant training.
-All Directors had complied with the requirements set out in the Code Provision A.6.5 and had provided their training records as follows:
+During the year ended 31 December 2022, the Company has arranged to provide professional training to all Directors.
+All Directors had complied with the requirements set out in the Code Provision C.1.4 and their training records are as follows:

 Type of training

-Attending

-seminars/

-Read materials workshops
+Read materials Attending seminars/ conferences

 Executive Directors:

 Mr. Lam Yin Kee ✓ ✓

 Mr. Lam Chee Tai, Eric ✓ ✓

 Ms. Yeung Po Wah ✓ ✓

 Mr. So Kin Hung ✓ ✓

-Ms. Lam Oi Yan, Ivy ✓ ✓
+Ms. Lam Oi Yan, Ivy ✓ 1

 Non-executive Director:

-Mr. Fan, William Chung Yue ✓ ✓
+Mr. Fan, William Chung Yue ✓

 Independent non-executive Directors:

-Mr. Pang Kwong Wah ✓ ✓
+Mr. Pang Kwong Wah ✓ 1

-Mr. Yau Ming Kim, Robert ✓ ✓
+Mr. Yau Ming Kim, Robert ✓ /

-Mr. Yen Yuen Ho, Tony ✓ ✓
+Mr. Yen Yuen Ho, Tony ✓ √ .

-Mr. Lin Kam Sui ✓ ✓
+Mr. Lin Kam Sui ✓ 1

-All the Directors also understand the importance of continuous professional development and are committed to participating any suitable training to develop and refresh their knowledge and skills.
+All the Directors also understand the importance of continuous professional development and are committed to participating in any suitable training to develop and refresh their knowledge and skills.